red-hat-storage/RHGS-vagrant/packer/README.md

   * `git clone -b packer https://github.com/dmesser/RHGS-vagrant.git`
 * Goto the folder in which you cloned this repo
   * `cd RHGS-vagrant/packer`
+* If yo have already cloned this repo earlier, make sure you are up to update
+  * `git pull`
 * Tell packer where to find your ISO, e.g.
   * `export ISO_FILE_PATH=file:///tmp/rhel-server-7.4-x86_64-dvd.iso`
 * Tell packer where to store the resulting OVA